Sign up to receive

 Another option is to contact local no-kill shelters (but be aware that these shelters are often full).

 If the no-kill shelters are full, you can try local humane societies.
 However, be aware that animals surrendered to humane societies are often evaluated for adoptability, and there’s a good chance the animal will be killed – especially if the animal is older, or too nervous or fearful during the evaluation.

 We do not recommend surrendering an animal to your local pound or animal control facility.
-Surrendering an animal to a pound or animal control facility is generally a death sentence for the animal and in Minnesota, municipal pounds must surrender animals to research institutions who ask for them.
-Most municipal pounds do not put any effort into adopting out animals and generally, animals are only held for 5 days before being killed.
+Surrendering an animal to a pound or animal control facility is generally a death sentence for the animal and in some parts of the U.S, municipal pounds surrender animals to research institutions who ask for them.
+Many municipal pounds do not put any effort into adopting out animals and often animals are only held for a few days before being killed.

 Finally, only as a last resort, if your companion is terminally ill or has critical behavioral issues such as aggression, you may be considering having him or her euthanized by a veterinarian.
 Many people leave these animals at shelters, avoiding the reality of what will happen to their “best friend.”
 It may be easier on you, but your companion will suffer for it by being thrown into a strange place, only to die there because he or she is unadoptable.
 Placing such an animal in a new home is difficult.
 Your companion may be traumatized by the shock of a new home or even abandoned by the new owner once his or her problems are discovered.
 If you choose euthanasia, as a final kindness, you should remain in the room to comfort your old friend during his or her passing.
 No one should die alone or with strangers.

 If you do give up your companion animal, please think long and hard before you consider getting another one.
 Make sure that what caused you to consider giving up this animal will never, ever happen again.
 When you took in this animal, you took responsibility for a living creature.
 You may have to accept the fact that you just are not able to have a companion animal.